eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/UpdateRules.md

 * check that the response had an error
 * check that the response had the status code "400"

+## Update Rule with ValidFrom less than ValidFrom of older Version

+tags: negative_test

+Update Rule with ValidFrom less than ValidFrom of older Version

+* create a valid Invalidation Rule
+* upload Rule
+* change ValidTo to "1"h before the current ValidTo
+* update Rule to new version
+* check that the response had no error
+* check that the response had the status code "201"
+* get Rules of own Country
+* check that Rule has the new version

 ___
 * delete all created rules